-SMALLHOLDER PARTNERSHIPSOil palm is well suited to cultivation by smallholders because its long lifecycle and high yields mean that cultivation of a few hectares of land can provide a family with a reliable source of income for around twenty years.
-REA’s first PPMD smallholder scheme was established in 2000 and the development of plasma smallholder schemes remains a significant focus of the group’s expansion programme.
+Oil palm is well suited to cultivation by smallholders because its long lifecycle and high yields mean that cultivation of a few hectares of land can provide a family with a reliable source of income for around twenty years.
+REA’s first company funded PPMD smallholder scheme was established in 2000 and the development of plasma smallholder schemes remains a significant focus of the group’s expansion programme.

 The group recognises that smallholder schemes are one of the most effective ways to share the economic benefits of its operations with the surrounding communities.
 This can help to engender the support of these communities for the smooth running of the group’s operations.

-The group engages with smallholder farmers in the surrounding communities by way of three smallholder schemes: through a programme known as “Program Pemberdayaan Masyarakyat Desa” (PPMD), through so-called plasma schemes and by purchasing FFB directly from independent smallholders.
-These schemes, and purchasing FFB from oil palm smallholder cooperatives, create mutually beneficial business relationships, contribute to local employment and are supported by training in better, more sustainable, agricultural practices.
+The group supports oil palm smallholders in the surrounding communities by way of three smallholder schemes: “Program Pemberdayaan Masyarakyat Desa” (PPMD), plasma and independent smallholders.
+These schemes, and the purchase by the group of FFB from smallholder cooperatives, create mutually beneficial relationships, contribute to local employment and are supported by training in better, more sustainable, agricultural practices.

 The group started working with smallholders in 2001 under the ‘Smallholder Farmers Program’ which became the PPMD scheme in 2005.
-Under this scheme, the group assisted cooperatives of local people, who had access to land, to cultivate oil palm by providing them with oil palm seedlings, fertilisers, herbicides and technical assistance.
-The costs of the inputs provided were converted into interest free loans which are repaid by the members of these cooperatives through deductions made when their FFB is sold to the group’s palm oil mills.
-In 2018 and 2019, the group provided technical training on oil palm cultivation and gave regular assistance through visits to smallholders’ farms in 14 different PPMD cooperatives, although training had to be curtailed in 2020 due to Covid-19 travel restrictions and lockdown periods.
+Under this scheme, the group assisted cooperatives of local people, who had access to land, to cultivate oil palm by supporting them with oil palm seedlings, fertilisers, herbicides and technical assistance.
+The costs of the inputs provided are repaid by members of these cooperatives, interest free, through deductions made when their FFB is sold to the group’s palm oil mills.
+The group has provided technical field training on oil palm cultivation, cooperative management training and other assistance through visits to smallholders’ farms in 14 different PPMD cooperatives, although training had to be curtailed in 2020 due to Covid-19 travel restrictions and lockdown periods.
 Six of these PPMD cooperative have interest-free loans from the group.

-Plasma smallholder schemes are established for the benefit of the communities that surround the group’s plantations.
-These schemes are part of the group’s obligation to responsible development of new land for oil palm, in accordance with regulations introduced by the Indonesian government in 2007.
-Whilst there is no legal requirement to provide plasma schemes for the group’s estates which were established prior to 2007, in the interests of equitable treatment the group has committed to develop plasma schemes for all villages whose land overlaps with the group’s location permits.
+Plasma smallholder schemes are established for the benefit of the communities that surround the group’s plantations, as part of the group’s obligation to responsible development of new land for oil palm, in accordance with regulations introduced by the Indonesian government in 2007.
+Plasma schemes are not required for the group’s estates which were established prior to 200 but, in the interests of equitable treatment, the group has committed to develop plasma cooperatives for villages whose land overlaps with the group’s land allocations developed prior to 2007.

 Location of Plasma Smallholders